Jan Vilček

-Jan T. Vilček (born June 17, 1933) is a biomedical scientist, educator, inventor and philanthropist.
+Jan T. Vilček (born June 17, 1933) is a Slovak-American biomedical scientist, educator, inventor and philanthropist.
 He is a professor in the department of microbiology at the New York University School of Medicine, and chairman and CEO of The Vilcek Foundation.

-Vilček, a native of Bratislava, Slovakia, (then part of Czechoslovakia) received his M.D. degree from Comenius University Medical School, Bratislava in 1957; and his Ph.D. in Virology from the Institute of Virology, Czechoslovak Academy of Sciences, Bratislava, Czechoslovakia in 1962.
-In 1964, Vilček, with his wife Marica, defected from Communist Czechoslovakia during a three-day visit to Vienna.
+Vilček received his M.D. degree from Comenius University Medical School in Bratislava in 1957; and his Ph.D. in Virology from the Institute of Virology, Czechoslovak Academy of Sciences, Bratislava, in 1962.

+In 1964, Vilček with his wife Marica defected from Communist Czechoslovakia during a three-day visit to Vienna.
 In 1965, the Vilčeks immigrated to the United States, and have since lived in New York City.
 Vilček devoted his scientific career to studies of soluble mediators that regulate the immune system (cytokines), including interferon and tumor necrosis factor (TNF).

 Early years

 Vilček was born in Bratislava, Czechoslovakia, to a middle class secular Jewish family.
 His mother, Friderika Fischer, was born to a German-speaking family in Budapest, Hungary.
 She moved with her family to Bratislava where she finished medical school, married Jan's father, Julius Vilček, and became an ophthalmologist.
 Jan grew up speaking three languages (Slovak, German and Hungarian).
-During the Second World War, his family was persecuted because of their Jewish heritage.
+During World War II, his family was persecuted because of their Jewish heritage.
 To protect him from deportation to a concentration camp, in 1942 his parents placed Jan in an orphanage run by Catholic nuns.
 From mid-1944 through the end of the war in 1945, Vilček and his mother were hidden by a Slovak family in a remote village, while his father joined an uprising against the Nazis.
 After the defeat of Nazi Germany the family was reunited and moved back to Bratislava.